Ramona-Saintandre/Monas-Grand-Circus/Unit 1 HTML/README.md

 Not sure why , but my media queries and mobile first was not working when I submitted.

 Thinking it would be a easy fix, I started making some changes and totaled the project.

 After 3 attempts, all files I have saved for learning purposes.
 (Maybe once I become better at this, I can get all 3 in working order.)

 I finally have a submittable project.

 It still has some issues, actually it has one issue.

 But I am to afraid to fix it, when I tried to comment out the logo element in the CSS, it throws everything back out of whack again.
 So my Adopt Me logo is not formatted right.
-I tried to use strong
+I tried to use strong.
+While writing these notes, realized that I had not tried to use the bold tag, even though I had it set in a bold class, that was not working.
+Wrapped it in a bold element, and it works fine.

+I also feel that it does have some spacing issues, but this project was not suppose to be perfect.
+I made it a close as I could.